-As part of the Sarah Cannon Blood Cancer Network, TriStar Centennial Medical Center offers a program for adult and pediatric blood and marrow transplants (BMTs).
-As one of the top facilities in the region for performing BMTs, we also give you access to clinical trials and research in partnership with the Sarah Cannon Cancer Institute.
+As part of the Sarah Cannon Blood Cancer Network, TriStar Centennial Medical Center offers a program for adult and pediatric blood and marrow transplants (BMTs) through Sarah Cannon Center for Blood Cancer at TriStar Centennial.
+Our program has access to clinical trials, innovative therapies such as immune effector cell therapy (IECT) and a vast network of complex blood cancer experts through the Sarah Cannon Blood Cancer Network.

 For more information about our blood and marrow transplant services, call (615) 342-7440.
 For more information about pediatric appointments, call (615) 342-7339.

-Our expert team of physicians performs more than 100 blood and marrow transplants, also known as stem cell transplants, every year.
-A bone marrow transplant is a treatment for many blood cancers, including leukemia, lymphoma and multiple myeloma.
+Our expert team of physicians performs more than 150 blood and marrow transplants, also known as stem cell transplants, every year.
+A blood and marrow transplant is a treatment for many blood cancers, including leukemia, lymphoma and multiple myeloma.

 Types of BMTs